U.S. airlines prepare new flight cuts after new UK, Ireland restrictions

 Among cost-cutting measures, U.S. airlines are offering employees voluntary unpaid leaves of absence in an effort to better match staffing with flights.

-Delta and its pilots’ union, who are in contract negotiations, said on Saturday they had reached an agreement over coronavirus-related sick leave and managing overstaffing in April with partially paid schedules.
+Delta and its pilots’ union, who are in contract negotiations, reached an agreement over coronavirus-related sick leave and managing overstaffing for April with partially paid schedules.
+United and Southwest could reach deals with their pilots soon, sources said.

-“Our Contract 2019 goals remain important, but ﬁrst, we must deal with the crisis at hand – helping our Company mitigate the eﬀects of COVID-19 while protecting our pilots,” Ryan Schnitzler, chairman of the Air Line Pilots Association’s Delta group, said in a message to members after a special conference call to discuss the impact of the virus.

-In a statement, Delta called the collaboration “key to our success in this unprecedented environment.”

-The airline said Friday it would cut capacity by 40% in the next few months — the largest reduction in its history — and eliminate nearly all flights to continental Europe for the next 30 days.
+Delta said Friday it would cut capacity by 40% in the next few months — the largest reduction in its history — and eliminate nearly all flights to continental Europe for the next 30 days.
 It will also park up to 300 aircraft.

 United Airlines and American Airlines also announced new cuts to European service on Friday.
 Major U.S. airlines confirmed on Friday they had been in talks with the White House and Congress about financial assistance.